-Healthcare Providers and Laboratories - report cases within 3 working days of identification
+Healthcare Providers and Laboratories - report cases immediately

-- To promptly identify contacts of cases to initiate post exposure prophylaxis - To identify common source outbreaks for investigation - To identify potential sources of transmission and institute control measures such as excluding infected food handlers from work
+- To promptly identify contacts of cases to initiate post-exposure prophylaxis - To identify common-source outbreaks for investigation - To identify potential sources of transmission and institute control measures such as excluding infected food handlers from work

 Hepatitis A is a vaccine preventable disease caused by the hepatitis A virus.
 It is transmitted via the fecal-oral route either by direct contact or by consumption of contaminated food or water.
-Hepatitis A rates have declined steadily since 1999 when routine vaccination was recommended for children living in states with highest incidence including Utah.
+Hepatitis A rates have declined steadily since 1999 when routine vaccination was recommended for children living in states with highest incidence, including Utah.
 In 2004, the U.S. incidence dropped to an all time low of 1.9 cases/100,000 population.

-Davis County had no cases of Hepatitis A in 2006.
-The last hepatitis A case in Davis County was reported in 2004.
+Davis County had two cases of Hepatitis A in 2008.